In which of the following systems of government are cerem...

 In a parliamentary system, the head of state is different from the head of government.
 Example is the UK, the head of government is the Prime Minister while the head of state is Queen. ceremonial and executive powers are separated in a parliamentary system.

-Which of the following is not an electoral malpratice? ...
+Which of the following is the duty of an Electoral Commission? ...

-The highest decision-making organ of OPEC is the ...
+The distinctive attribute of a state is the monopoly of ...